 - Hosted a briefing on blight, featuring NEMWI research and speakers from Cleveland and Baltimore.

 - Composed book chapter about green energy on brownfields with members of the Brownfields & Reuse Opportunity Working Network, led by the federal Agency for Toxic Substances and Disease Registry.

 - Tracked federal funding and legislation of importance to the region’s older cities, including community development and brownfields programs, workforce legislation, and manufacturing initiatives.

-- Policy research on vacant property and blight in the Great Lakes region.
+- Continued policy research on vacant property and blight.